 Download a Cutout Design from SewStylish Summer 2011

 In the feature, Kenneth explains how to transfer a cutwork motif to fabric; reinforce and stitch the design, then cut and trim strategic sections for a finished look like the T-shirt shown here.
 It’s a fresh and light look for warm-weather fashions.
-The featured T-shirt is from Simplicity’s SewStylish 2190 pattern.
+The featured T-shirt is from Simplicity’s SewStylish 2190 pattern (no longer available), but any t-shirt pattern will work.

 This method works best on knit fabrics, and with designs that have a minimum of narrow dividing lines as well as open areas that are larger than 1/4 inch.